Want to make money immediately online?

 Information, products, advice, updates, discounts, a free product, promotional reminders or some other details or information concerning your business.

 When a customer submits a request for the required information or product and agrees to become a part of your mailing list.
-You then fulfil their request via email or providing the relevant electronic download.
+You then fulfill their request via email or providing the relevant electronic download.

 After which they are now a part of your email list and you can email them from time to time with relevant information.